Getting Started With a 529 College Savings Plan

 The first step is to select a 529 plan.
-Morningstar can help with due diligence, as we assign Medalist ratings and write in-depth analyses on the 62 largest 529 plans.
+Morningstar can help with due diligence, as we assign Medalist ratings on the largest 529 plans.

 After you've chosen a plan, it's fairly easy to set it up.
 There are no income restrictions on either the account owner or the beneficiary.
 In addition, most plans have very low initial contribution requirements, making them attractive to families, regardless of income level.
 Some plans have minimums as low as $15, according to CSPN.

 There are a few ways to set up a 529 plan.
 In many cases, you can read about a plan on its website, open the account, manage the account, and add to the account online.
 For those who are comfortable setting up accounts and transferring funds online, this can be a very convenient option.